University of Rochester

 What is the overall administrative structure of the program?

-There are 20-30 dedicated and enthusiastic EcoReps—at least one on each floor of the freshman dorms.
+There are 30 dedicated and enthusiastic EcoReps—at least one on each floor of the freshman dorms.
 EcoReps are guided by two student leaders who are experienced in on-campus sustainability initiatives and familiar with all the contacts you may need as an EcoRep.
 As an EcoRep, you will work closely with the other student leaders on campus as well as your fellow EcoReps on day-to-day efforts including energy competitions, discussions, hall programs, and volunteer work for local organizations and community events.
 Basically, you will become an essential part of sustainability efforts and community organizing both on campus, and in the greater Rochester community.
-The supervisors will follow your work closely through the meetings and are always available if you have questions.
+The coordinators will follow your work closely throughout the class and are always available if you have questions.

 What is expected of an EcoRep?